UdK-VPT/CoTeTo/Generators/README.md

 All sections starting with the string `TEMPLATE` define a template structure to use.
 Such a section need at least one entry called `topFile` to specify the top level template file (located in the subfolder `Templates`).
 The type of the template can be specified with the entry `type`.
 At the moment only `mako` (default) and `jinja2` are supported.

-If you use more than one TEMPLATE section you should use an entry `ext` to specify the file extension (appended to the base output file name).
+If you use more than one `TEMPLATE` section you should use an entry `ext` to specify the file extension (appended to the output file name).

+## Templates
+Templates are simple text files with special entries using the `mako` or `jinja2` syntax.
+The following elements are available:

+1. `d` is the base data element.
+It is usually a dictionary with the URIs used as the keys and the loaded data as the values.
+2. `systemCfg` is a dictionary with some information on the CoTeTo system.
+3. `generatorCfg` contains all information from the file `Package.inf`.
+4. `logger` is an instance of the log system.
+It can be used to show debugging and error information.